davisjam/vuln-regex-detector/src/cache/client/npm/README.md

 The server cannot test synchronously because testing is expensive (potentially minutes) and there might be a long line.

 If the server has not seen the regex before, it should have an answer if you query it again in a few minutes.

+If you cannot connect to the server or your query is malformed, you'll get the answer "invalid".

 ## Privacy